CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 -	If you want to use the SDP switch with a specialty switch, just supply your SDP speciality: default SDP category= NET, choose [Apps|Cluster|S2D|CTS|Dom|HyperV|Net|Perf|Print|Setup|SQLbase|SQLconn|SQLmsdtc|SQLsetup|VSS|Mini|Nano|Remote|RFL|All]

 -	In case of unforeseen errors, please be sure to stop tracing **“tss off”** before starting a new trace session.
-Also try **“tss remove”** if you can’t recover (new start of tss .. fails, stop command  tss off also fails)
+Also try opening a new CMD window and running **“tss remove”** if you can’t recover (new start of tss .. fails, stop command  "tss off" also fails)

 **Revision History**